Frunkh/rl-rs3-music/README.md

 # RS3 Music

-This plugin plays a remix of a track that is currently playing in game.
+This plugin plays the RS3 variant of a track that is currently playing in game.

 ## Using the RS3 Music plugin